Why Fiber Optic Cables Need Special Handling

 Important Standards to Consider

-This standard governs structured cabling and calls for proper bend radius, load limits, and identification methods.
+TIA-568: Structured cabling guidelines for bend radius, load limits, and identification.

 Best Practices When Using Cable Ties on Fiber Optic Cables